MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-console.md

 ### What is a console app?

-A console app takes input and displays output in a command-line window, a.k.a. a console.
+A console app takes input and displays output in a command-line window, also known as a console.

 ### What is .NET Core?